 Rone-Adams is a strong supporter and promoter of interdisciplinary training and simulation in education.
 The D.P.T. programs offers multiple interdisciplinary learning opportunities throughout the program and these opportunities incorporate interdisciplinary simulation training in conjunction with various disciplines.

 Scholarly Activities and Interests

 Areas of Practice

 Dr. Rone-Adams’ primary practice background is in the area of geriatric physical therapy where she worked in a variety of settings including Rehabilitation, Skilled Nursing, Outpatient and Acute Care.
 She has worked in various roles in the clinical setting, including staff PT, Clinical Education Coordinator, Director of Rehabilitation, and Area Administrator.

 Professional Activity Summary

-Dr. Rone-Adams has been is an APTA member since 1983 and is a current member of the Geriatric and Education sections.
+Dr. Rone-Adams has been is an APTA member since 1983. and is a current member of the Geriatric and Education sections.
 Her academic career has incorporated working in the United States, United Kingdom (UK), and Republic of Ireland.
-During this international experience she has held both teaching and administrative positions including Physiotherapy Lecturer, Research Coordinator, Director of Student Clinic, MSc Online Physiotherapy Program Leader.
+During her international experience she has held both teaching and administrative positions including Physiotherapy Lecturer, Research Coordinator, Director of Student Clinic, MSc Online Physiotherapy Program Leader.
 Dr. Rone-Adams returned to NSU in 2011 after 7 years overseas.